BLE-LTER/ble-handbook/handbook.md

 #### Missing Messages

-Some users don't get some mailing list messages even though they show up in the archives with no bounces, for example messages from Amber sent from vims.edu.
-In two cases, this was because messages are being flagged as spam by Microsoft Defender at the receipient institution.
-Defender thinks they are spoofed.
+Some messages, even though they are sent and show up in archives, don't show up, even in the user's junk folder.
+This is because the messages are being flagged as spam and outright rejected by the recipient's email domains.

+The solution is to change the DMARC protection mode to "DMARC policy suggests quarantine."

+1. Log in to UT Lists.
+2. Select the list to modify.
+3. Click Admin.
+4. Click Edit List Config > DKIM/DMARC/ARC.
+5. Change the DMARC protection mode to "DMARC policy suggests quarantine."
+6. Apply modifications.

-Solution: In Defender, release the message and mark it as "Not Junk".
+As an additional step in Defender if messages still aren't getting through, the user can release the message and mark it as "Not Junk".

 To safe list the sender:

-1. Go to Microsoft Defender → Policies & rules → Threat policies → Anti-spam policies.
+1. Microsoft Defender > Policies and rules > Threat policies > Anti-spam policies.
-2. Add the domain utlists.utexas.edu, and also vims.edu, to the Allowed Senders list.
+2. Add the domain utlists.utexas.edu, and also the domain of the email that failed, e.g., vims.edu, to the Allowed Senders list.
-3. If you don’t have access to this setting, your IT department or email admin needs to do this.
+3. If you don't have access to this setting, your IT department or email admin needs to do this.

+More info is at https://ut.service-now.com/sp?id=kb_article&number=KB0016738.
+Note that per that article, we did try "DMARC policy suggests rejection" but it didn't work.
+If the new setting fails, UT's IT department suggested trying "DMARC policy exists".

 #### Authorization Denied